What is pericardiectomy?

-You will probably need to stay in the hospital at least several days.
-This will partially
+You'll likely need to stay in the hospital at least a few days.
+This will partly depend

 After you leave the hospital:

-You will probably have your stitches or staples removed in a follow-up appointment
+You'll likely have your stitches or staples removed at a follow-up appointment in

 You should be able to resume normal activities relatively soon, but you may be a little

 more tired for a while after the surgery.
 Ask your doctor when you can go back to

 Ask the doctor if you have any exercise limitations.
 Avoid heavy lifting.

 Call the doctor if you have fever, increased draining from the wound, increased chest